Skip to main content

 Anyone who has seen Shawn Ryan's The Shield will have an idea of what to expect with Triple 9.
 Cops who do their job but are also out to take care of themselves.
 If you're looking for a nice movie, don't bother with this, it's a gritty view of crime, police work and life in Atlanta, but if you want an interesting movie grounded in reality with great characters you should definitely watch Triple 9.

-The plot revolves around a heist crew made up of two ex-special forces operators (Ejiofor and Reedus), two cops (Mackie and Collins Jr) and an ex-cop (Paul) who work for the head of the Russian mob (Winslet).
+(Ejiofor and Reedus), two cops (Mackie and Collins Jr) and an ex-cop (Paul) who work for the head of the Russian mob (Winslet).
 They are forced to take on a high risk job and in order to delay and diminish any Police response, plan to murder a cop (radio code for such an incident is 999 - urgent assistance), the cop they pick is Mackie's partner played by Casey Affleck.
-To complicate matters for the crew, Ejiofor has a child with Winslet's sister (Gadot), Winslet uses this to her advantage throughout.
+To complicate matters for the crew, Ejiofor has a child with Winslet's sister (Gadot), and Winslet uses this to her advantage throughout.
 Woody Harrelson is the Detective investigating the crew's last job and Affleck's uncle.
 Fans of The Wire should watch out for Michael Kenneth William's (Omar Little) appearance as Harrelson's informant.

 If you were to combine The Shield with Michael Mann's Heat, Triple 9 would probably be the result.
 It's got a realistic feel and throughout the movie you have no idea how it will end, but you know it won't be clean, there's not going to be a totally happy ending and people are going to die!
 There are great performances all round but I feel Kate Winslet's stands out, she is one cold bitch, if she has her claws in you you're screwed and you know it.

 Triple 9 definitely shows the nastier side of Atlanta.
 The tourism board won't consider using it to draw in visitors to the city, where they filmed you don't want tourists going!
 It also depicts the futility cops feel and the cynical outlook they develop in trying to make a difference.
-Woody Harrelson covers this brilliantly when talking to Affleck:
+Harrelson covers this brilliantly when talking to Affleck:

 Detective Sergeant Jeffrey Allen (Harrelson): How’s your job going?